yaozhikai/crashproject/readme.md

 Option 2: User input 0 to exit the program and print a message "bye".

 ## Dependencies
-Fill in this section, list any libraries that this program requires to run.
 - Data (Waka Kotahi) CC BY 4.0
 - regional-council-2025.shp (Stat NZ)
 - [Pandas](https://pandas.pydata.org/)